 Keep the kitchen lighting low when not in use for food prep with under-cabinet fixtures — hidden from view but positioned in such a way that you can still find the serving spoon you’re hunting for.

 Tip: Install a portable motion sensor to navigate in the night without having to switch on your kitchen lights manually.
-Check out the Philips Hue motion sensor.
+Checkout the Philips Hue motion sensor.

-Lights for not cooking
+Kitchen Lights are more than for cooking

 The kitchen is a major hub of household traffic, not to mention an activity center and gathering spot.
 Don’t focus all your energies on improving the visibility for cooks; make sure to address the non-cooking times the kitchen is used for socializing.